aitomarabdeljalil/TokenizeArt/documentation/documentation.md

 - **Token Counter**: Tracks the total number of minted NFTs and assigns incremental token IDs.
 - **Ownership**: Inherits `Ownable`, allowing the contract owner to perform restricted actions (though no owner-only functions are currently implemented).
 - **Metadata Storage**: Uses `ERC721URIStorage` to store token URIs, linking each NFT to its metadata.
+- **Bonus**:
+  - Store and retrieve metadata and SVG image data on-chain.
+  - Graphical interface in `code/website/index.html` for easy minting.

 ## State Variables
 - `tokenCounter` (`uint256`, public): Tracks the total number of minted tokens and provides the next token ID.